CyberedCake/cmd_plugins/README.md

 # Installation
 1) Go to [cmd_plugins releases](https://github.com/CyberedCake/cmd_plugins/releases/latest) and download the jar file.
-2) Put the jar file in the `modules/` folder inside your server folder (where the server jar is, then click on the "modules" folder there)
+2) Put the jar file in the `plugins/` folder inside your server folder
 3) Restart your server with /end
 4) Tada!
 Now you can do `/gversion` and `/gplugins` (the same as Bukkit's `/version` and `/plugins`)